 We are also offering our all of our workshop programs virtually.

-In TREE workshops, the goal is to equip youth with social-emotional skills to acknowledge and manage conflict in their most important relationships.
-We use games, simulations, discussion and individual reflection to learn and practice the skills they need to transform conflict positively, like active listening, mindfulness, anti-bullying, teamwork, and empathy.
+In TREE workshops, the goal is to equip participants with social-emotional skills to acknowledge and manage conflict in their most important relationships.
+Through games, simulations, discussion, and individual reflection, participants learn and practice the skills they need to transform conflict positively, like active listening, mindfulness, communication skills, teamwork, and empathy.
 All programs include content from four key concepts; principles of peace, principles of conflict, relationships with others, and relationship with ourselves.
 Together, these concepts come together to create a holistic tool kit for healthy conflict resolution.

-Our programs are designed in partnership with our advisory committee, which includes certified educators, facilitators, and peace practitioners.
+Our peace education programs are designed in partnership with our advisory committee, which includes certified educators, facilitators, and peace practitioners.

-We work with one class of students at a time, with a maximum of 30 students per classroom workshop.
+We work with one class of participants at a time, with a maximum of 30 participants per classroom workshop.

 Yes!
 Teachers who host TREE Classroom programs will receive our Peaceful Classrooms Guide, and a grade-specific activity guide.
 Our blog shares resources and ideas for educators and families to build conflict resolution skills and positive classroom culture.